Getting Your Insurer to Pay for Eating Disorder Treatment

 - Don't give up!
 Insurance companies want you to do just that.
 Be persistent!!

 Need More Help?

 Little or no insurance?
-NEDA's The Eating Disorders Survival Guide will help you find out how to get treatment if you have Medicare or Medicaid, or have very limited resources or insurance coverage.
+NEDA's Insurance Resources will help you find out how to get treatment if you have very limited resources or insurance coverage.